samora/validr/README.md

 ### Extending with custom validators

-Add custom validator functions to an object which is the second parameter when instantiating Validr.
+Add custom validator functions to an object, which is the second parameter when instantiating Validr.
 ```javascript
 var validr = new Validr(body, {
   isNotExampleEmail: function(str) {